 KPI’s have evolved along with the internet, and more specifically; Google.
 What once served as surefire performance indicators, no longer provide the same quality of insight.
 Specificity is at a higher premium than ever before, particularly with the knowledge that most, if not all of your industry competitors are using analytics and measurement in some context.
 At the same time, simplicity is still a foremost quality in a useful indicator, as convoluted statistics lead to nowhere, while clear and concise “bottom lines” can give more definitive proof of performance.
 Call (800) 353-3409 to set up KPI’s for your HVAC website.

 What is Cost Per Action?

 In the heating and cooling business, lead generation usually begins with a phone call.
 It’s why at HVAC Webmasters that we implement click-to-call functionality as your website’s primary call to action.
-The action that website visitors are “called” to do, is click the phone number link, and subsequently connect to your office line via mobile device.
+The action that website visitors are “called” to do, is click the phone number link, and subsequently connect to your office line via mobile devices.
 The cost per action (CPA) is the dollar value of how much that action costs.
 Essentially, how much are you paying for each website visitor that clicks the phone number link?
 Other examples of quantifiable actions include:

 - Contact Form Submissions

 A satisfactory CPA number will depend on other factors including ROI.
 If it costs $75 for each phone call, and you are making $550, it is a net positive for your business.
 In contrast, if it costs $500 for each call, and you’re only making $450, you end up losing money overall.
 Negative ROI usually stems from low-quality leads.
 If relevant users are coming to your website and calling your office, it will have a negative impact on your internet marketing campaign.
 This can be avoided with proper search engine optimization, and researched and monitored PPC campaigns.
 HVAC Webmasters offers each of those services and more.
 Partnering with our team ensures that all aspects of your online presence are accounted for moving forward.